Unable to Work Due to Mental Health Australia

 Signs of burnout include:

-• You are using substances to try and improve your mood
+- You are using substances to try to improve your mood

-If this is how you feel, you should seek medical assistance and see if you have a diagnosed condition such as depression and anxiety.
+If this is how you feel, you should seek medical assistance and see if you have a diagnosed condition such as depression or anxiety.

 I can't work due to mental illness

-Trying to work whilst suffering from a psychological disorder is challenging.
+Trying to work while suffering from a mental health issue is challenging.
 The problem is so significant that stress-related workers’ compensation claims have increased 100% over the last few years.
 It is common for employees to take medical leave for reasons relating to their mental health.

 Recognised Mental Health Condition

-Suppose you had a recognised mental health condition from your current job, like PTSD, anxiety or depression.
-In that case, you could be diagnosed as unable to continue in your usual position and be eligible to make a disability claim.
-Your psychological disorder does not have to have been created by your work.
+Suppose you had a recognised mental health condition from your current jobs, like PTSD, anxiety or depression.
+In that case, you could be diagnosed as unable to continue in your usual position and be eligible to make a disability claim through your super fund.

 Making a successful disability claim for mental illness doesn’t rely on how you were mentally injured.
 Rather, the crucial factor is that the psychiatric or psychological condition prevents you from working.